sreerangk/foodiehub/README.md

 The project is deployed on Render (free tier).
 **Live URL:** [https://foodiehub-udwc.onrender.com](https://foodiehub-udwc.onrender.com)

-*Note: Since this is hosted on Render Free, the first request may take a few seconds to load.*
+*Note: This app is deployed on Render Free.
+Free services spin down after 15 minutes of inactivity, so the first request may take a few seconds to load while the server wakes up.*

 ## Screenshots